amd989/OutlookTFSIntegration/README.md

 Usage
 -----

-# Install it to Outlook.
+* Install it to Outlook.
-# Open message you want to attach to task.
+* Open message you want to attach to task.
-# Click "Attach to TFS" button
+* Click "Attach to TFS" button, select your TFS server in screen shown.
-# Select your TFS server.
+* Input task number and click + button.
-# Put task number.
+* Click Save.